 Balancing Setup Components:

-3. Data acquisition unit connected to coupling system
+3. Data acquisition unit (Balanset-1A interface module) connected to the sensors and tachometer.

 Step-by-Step Balancing Process